-I often get teased by the gang at designdough for my rather nerdy, obsessive love of grid systems.
 I never imagined that choosing to have a career as a graphic designer would make me become a complete pedant when it came to grids.

 The grid has played a huge part in graphic design, typography and layout history.
 Some of the earliest hand-written books were laid out in two columns for easy legibility, which shows that even before the days of printing presses and computers, grids were influencing even the most basic forms of graphic design.